 The Chartbook relies on analysis of FAIR Health’s proprietary in-house FAIR Health National Private Insurance Claims (FH NPIC®) database.
-As the nation’s largest collection of private healthcare claims data, the FH NPIC®over 24 billion billed medical and dental procedures that reflect the annual claims experience of over 150 million privately insured individuals.
+As the nation’s largest collection of private healthcare claims data, FH NPIC® contains over 27 billion billed medical and dental procedures in claim records contributed by payors and administrators who insure or process claims for private insurance plans covering more than 150 million individuals.

 Each of the individual “claim lines” — corresponding to a single medical service billed to an insurer — was reviewed to determine whether it included a diagnosis of food allergy or anaphylaxis due to an adverse reaction to food.
-Trends in the rate of diagnoses over the 2007 to 2016 period were analyzed, both at the national level and for each US state.
+Trends in diagnoses over the 2009 to 2016 period were analyzed, both at the national level and for each US state.

 Food allergies are commonly thought of as a childhood condition, but FAIR Health data show they are a broader issue.
 About two-thirds (66 percent) of all claim lines with diagnoses of history of food allergy from 2007 to 2016 were attributable to patients 18 years old and younger, but about a third (34 percent) were attributable to those over 18 years old.